bchareyre/yade-mpi/doc/sphinx/introduction.rst

 	  --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
-	  --checks              Run a series of user-defined check tests as described in /build/buildd/yade-
+	  --check               Run a series of user-defined check tests as described in /build/buildd/yade-
 	                        daily-1+3021+27~lucid1/scripts/test/checks/README
 	  --performance         Starts a test to measure the productivity